mjguisado/speedis/README.md

 The application exposes operational metrics using Prometheus, a powerful open-source monitoring and alerting toolkit.
 These metrics provide valuable insights into the performance, health, and resource usage of the application, enabling proactive monitoring and troubleshooting.
 Prometheus can scrape these metrics at regular intervals, allowing for the collection, storage, and visualization of key performance data in real time.

 ## Speedis main configuration
-The file ./conf/speedis.conf contains a JSON object with the general configuration of the Speedis server.<br/>
+The file ./conf/speedis.conf contains a JSON object with the general configuration of the Speedis server.
-The following table describes the supported fields.<br/>
+The following table describes the supported fields.

 | Field | Type | Mandatory | Default | Description |
 |-------|------|-----------|---------|-------------|